rolandguelle/razer-blade-stealth-linux/README.md

 ### Multiple monitors

-Works on Wayland works.
+Works on Wayland.

-But scaling fails on most apps.
+But scaling fails on most apps :(

 ## Ubuntu 16.10